timsegraves/mongoid-geospatial/README.md

       # If your are going to query on your points, don't forget to index:
       spatial_index :location

-      # You can index points with :spatial => true option too, see below.
+      # Or you can index points with 'spatial: true' option too:
+      field :location, type: Point, spatial: true
     end